Current validation practice undermines surgical AI development: Introduction

-The research field of surgical data science (SDS) was formally introduced in 2017, establishing it as a distinct field at the intersection of surgery, data science, and artificial intelligence (AI)\footnote{Throughout this manuscript, we use the term "surgical" in a procedural sense, consistent with the definition of SDS as encompassing "all clinical disciplines in which patient care requires intervention to manipulate anatomical structures with a diagnostic, prognostic, or therapeutic goal, such as surgery, interventional radiology, radiotherapy and interventional gastroenterology" \cite{maier2017surgical}.
-This includes closely related interventional domains such as endoscopy, which share video-centric data, workflows, and validation challenges.} \cite{maier2017surgical}.
-The highly interdisciplinary domain leverages data acquisition, analysis, and modeling to enhance surgical decision-making, execution, training, and patient outcomes throughout the entire surgical care pathway.
-Since its beginnings, SDS has shown remarkable growth in AI-based publications \cite{li2025artificial} (e.g., \cite{hashimoto2019computer, madani2022artificial, kiyasseh2023vision, khan2024artificial}).
+Surgical data science (SDS) was formally introduced in 2017 as a distinct field at the intersection of surgery, data science, and artificial intelligence (AI) \cite{maier2017surgical}.
+The highly interdisciplinary domain leverages data acquisition, analysis, and modeling to enhance surgical decision-making, execution, training, and patient outcomes throughout the surgical care pathway.
+Since then, SDS has shown remarkable growth in AI-based publications \cite{li2025artificial} (e.g., \cite{hashimoto2019computer, madani2022artificial, kiyasseh2023vision, khan2024artificial}).
 However, clinical translation of SDS methods remains limited.
-For example, while over 1,000 AI-enabled medical devices have received authorization from the US Food and Drug Administration (FDA) since 2017, only six AI-enabled devices have been specifically approved by the FDA General and Plastic Surgery Devices panel, and only 17 for the field of gastroenterology-urology\footnote{\href{https://www.fda.gov/medical-devices/software-medical-device-samd/artificial-intelligence-enabled-medical-devices }{https://www.fda.gov/medical-devices/software-medical-device-samd/artificial-intelligence-enabled-medical-devices}} as of 2025.
+For example, while over 1,000 AI-enabled medical devices have received authorization from the US Food and Drug Administration (FDA) since 2017, only six AI-enabled devices have been specifically approved by the FDA General and Plastic Surgery Devices panel, and only 17 for the field of gastroenterology-urology \cite{FDA} as of 2025.